Ian F. McNeely

-As an historian of knowledge, I teach and write about “practical intellectuals” who apply knowledge to society’s big challenges—like reforming public health, reconstructing civil society, and reinventing institutions of higher learning.
-Although I was trained in modern German history and European cultural history, and remain active in those fields, I also have deep roots in global, comparative history and in social theory.
+As an historian of knowledge, I have always been drawn to “practical intellectuals”—thinkers who also do, whether by reforming public health provision, reconstructing civil society, or reinventing institutions of higher learning.
+Although I specialize in German history and European cultural history, I also have deep roots in global, comparative history and in historical sociology.

-With Reinventing Knowledge: From Alexandria to the Internet, coauthored with my wife and Oregon colleague Lisa Wolverton, I turned squarely to the comparative, long-term study of intellectuals and knowledge systems.
+With Reinventing Knowledge: From Alexandria to the Internet, coauthored with my wife and colleague Lisa Wolverton, I turned squarely to the comparative, long-term study of intellectuals and knowledge systems.
 The book chronicles the six institutions that have fueled the quest for knowledge in the Western tradition from ancient times to the present day: the library, the monastery, the university, the Republic of Letters, the disciplines, and the laboratory.
 Each, we argue, has superseded its predecessors in fashioning entirely new rationales and practices for pursuing knowledge in response to society’s needs.
 Reinventing Knowledge has been translated into Arabic, Indonesian, Japanese, Korean, and Portuguese.

 My current research centers on the rise of the neoliberal university in the U.K. and the U.S. over the last 40 years, building in part on my experiences as a 2016-17 American Council on Education (ACE) Fellow, during which I shadowed academic leaders across the country.